 - Personal assets—If you have a 401(k) or equity in your home, you may be tempted to dip into these funds to fuel your business.
 Just be aware that there is a chance you could lose your nest egg, so carefully consider whether you are willing to take that risk.

 - The Revenued Business Card—Even if your business has only been operating for six months and has a subprime FICO score, you may be eligible for this unique type of business financing vehicle.
-Be first in line to apply for the future Revenued Card by joining our waitlist today.

 We're working on some pretty cool new pieces of content, including tools that will give you insight into your business finances.